mathias-brandewinder/mathias-brandewinder.github.io/_posts/2023-11-11-quipu-nelder-mead-solver-version-0-2.md

 I imagine that's something I should be able to do with penalty / barrier functions.
-However, I haven't had much experience with that approach, and I can also already see in my mind all sorts of complications with that!
+However, I haven't had much experience with that approach, and I can also already see in my mind all sorts of complications arising!

 At any rate, this is where I will stop for today.
 Hope you found something of interest in this post, and perhaps you'll even have a use for this library!